MitchTalmadge/MitchTalmadge/_posts/2016-11-21-fixing-datetimepicker-is-not-a-function-in-webpack.md

 }
 ```

 That’s it!
-(Credit to the folks on [this GitHub issue](https://github.com/Eonasdan/bootstrap-datetimepicker/issues/1319) for the fix! )
+(Thanks to the people on [this GitHub issue](https://github.com/Eonasdan/bootstrap-datetimepicker/issues/1319) for the fix)